 This results in taking on too many tasks, working long hours, and feeling overwhelmed about not being able to get everything done.
 If there’s a job you know you won’t be able to complete or that you are not suited for, say no. You'll feel better overall and you may be surprised at how well this is received by your employer.

-Remember, say no helps to reserve your energy so you can use it where you like without feeling completely depleted.
+Remember, saying no helps to reserve your energy so you can use it where you like without feeling completely depleted.

 Communication is paramount to all relationships.
-Without effective communication people get irritated and often misinterpret what someone else is aiming to communicate.
-Do you have something happening in your life that could affect you work productivity?
-Inform your employer of any impeding issues or delays.
-You don't need to spill all your personal info, just enough for them to have a heads up.
-Let them know where you’re at on individual projects, if you’re going to be on time ahead of deadline or behind on schedule.
+Without effective communication, people get irritated and often misinterpret what someone else is aiming to communicate.
+Do you have something happening in your life that could affect your work productivity?
+Inform your employer of any impending issues or delays.
+You don't need to spill all your personal info, just enough for them to have a heads-up.
+Let them know where you’re at on individual projects, if you’re going to be on time ahead of the deadline, or behind schedule.
 Communicating these vital elements to your employer will alleviate some of the stressors of the job.

 Remember, effective communication is quintessential to alleviating stressful miscommunications and can ultimately save you tons of stress.

 Take the advice and these five steps will help you find some balance in your busy life while opening space for you to breathe.
 What are some ways that you have found a balance between work, home, and self-care that wasn't on my list?
 Feel free to comment below.